Mregojos/Data-Engineering-Roadmap-2023/README.md

-# Roadmap (Data/Cloud/Devops/ML/AI)
+# Roadmap (Data/Cloud/DevOps/ML/AI)
 > By: [Mregojos GitHub](https://github.com/Mregojos)

-> About: This roadmap is created by me.
-This roadmap directs what concepts, technology, and tooling to learn as a Data/Cloud/Devops/ML/AI Practitioner.
+> About: This roadmap directs what concepts, technology, and tooling to learn as a Data/Cloud/Devops/ML/AI Practitioner.

 ___
 ## * Prerequisites